EvanWieland/cordova-plugin-android-drawable-icons/README.md

-# 🖍️ Cordova Netto Plugin
+# 🖍️ Cordova Android Drawable Icons Plugin
 Cordova plugin to assist in using drawable icons in an Android Cordova application.

 ## Installation